metamn/rough-hands/README.md

 ### Naming conventions

 CSS class names always follow HTML class names.
 This consistency is necessary for clean and maintainable code.

+CSS code structure is pretty straightforward.
+Inside the `assets/scss` folder you'll find:

+* `/framework` - a folder containing a custom CSS framework.
+* `/pages` - styles for pages
+* `/parts` - styles for all template parts
+* `/themes` - settings for this current theme.